waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-# Gem's Strategic Journal (v11.0)
+# Gem's Strategic Journal (v12.0)

 ## I. Core Principles & Lessons Learned
 - **Progression Over Perfection:** A working-but-imperfect tool is better than no progress.
 - **Hypothesize, Test, Pivot:** When stuck, form a hypothesis, test it, and if it fails, immediately pivot.
 Do not repeat failed actions.
-- **Trust, but VERIFY:** Trust agent outputs as a starting point, but ALWAYS verify their performance and conclusions against the game state.
-Do not blindly follow a tool that has proven unreliable.
+- **Trust, but REFINE:** Trust agent outputs as a starting point, but ALWAYS verify their performance.
+An underperforming agent is a signal to refine it, not abandon it.

 ## II.
 Game Mechanics & Battle Intel
 - **Level Caps:** 0 badges: 12, 1 badge: 21, 2 badges: 24, 3 badges: 35.